Abhishek4209/CODSOFT/readme.md

 **Note**: These projects are part of the **CodSoft Data Science Internship** program and showcase different machine learning models and techniques for educational purposes.
 ```

-Feel free to modify the content as needed!